tvm_ffi.cpp.build

 Returns:

-lib_path (str) – The path to the built shared library.
+path (str) – The path to the built shared library or object file.

 Example